 I’ve talked about these issues on TLT so often over the past two years I’m getting blue in the face.
 Maybe this time around a simple bullet point list would suffice.

-[At the request of many readers, I’ve created a clean, easily copied Word version of the Manifesto — no fancy “parchment” background to eat up all your printer ink!
-It can be downloaded here.]
+[At the request of many readers, I’ve created a clean, easily copied PDF version of the Manifesto — no fancy “parchment” background to eat up all your printer ink!]

 Do You Love The Lunch Tray? ♥♥♥ Then “like” The Lunch Tray!
 Join almost 3,000 TLT fans by liking TLT’s Facebook page (or follow on Twitter) and you’ll get your Lunch delivered fresh daily, along with bonus commentary, interesting kid-and-food links, and stimulating discussion with other readers.
 You can also check out my virtual bulletin boards on Pinterest and find selected TLT posts on The Huffington Post.